husarion/joy2twist/README.md

 # Joy2Twist

 Dockerized ROS node allowing control of ROS-powered mobile robots with Logitech F710 gamepad.
 Joy2Twist node is converting `sensor_msgs/Joy` message to `geometry_msgs/Twist` in order to provide velocity commands for the mobile robot.
-Therefore this package is compliant with any other gamepad controller which is able to publish `sensor_msgs/Joy` message.
+Therefore this package is compliant (but not supported by Husarion) with any other gamepad controller which is able to publish the `sensor_msgs/Joy` message.

 ## Setup joy